NehilDanis/nehildanis.github.io/_posts/2021-3-25-Using-PCL-in-Ubuntu-18.04/2021-3-25-Using-PCL-in-Ubuntu-18.md

 }
 ```

-This was working just fine with the settings Ubuntu 18.04 and PCL 1.11.
-At some point during development I had to switch
+This was working just fine on my computer, the settings are as the following; Ubuntu 18.04 and PCL 1.11.1.
+At some point
-to another workstation.
-The new workstation is also Ubuntu 18.04.
+during development I had to switch to another workstation which also has Ubuntu 18.04 operating system.

 During the compile process, CMake was able to find PCL so I thought; great, I don't need to install it.
-Then I get the
+Then I get
 an error about the usage of standard shared pointers not being compatible.

-A quick search showed that one can get PCL using the following command in Ubuntu 18
+A quick search showed that one can get PCL using the following command in Ubuntu 18.
+Apparently the user before me, used
+this command and was able to get PCL ready easily.

 ```commandline
 sudo apt install libpcl-dev
 ```

 However, see [here](https://packages.ubuntu.com/bionic/libpcl-dev), the PCL version is 1.8.
-We already know that PCL only
+We already know that PCL started
-supports standard shared pointers as I used in the above code, after version 1.9.
+supporting the usage of standard smart pointers only recently(PCL 11.1 and upper versions).

-The way around is to get the more recent release of PCL and during compilation specify which version of PCL needs to be used.
+The way around is to get the more recent release of PCL and during the compilation of your own project, specify which
+version of PCL needs to be used.

-### Build PCL from Source
+### Build PCL from source

 * Go to PCL repository [releases](https://github.com/PointCloudLibrary/pcl/releases).
 Find the release you want to get
 and change the tag name below accordingly.
 Download and unzip it, to anywhere you want in your system.